michelmbem/AddyScript/docs/classes.md

 ## Constructors

-A **constructor** is a special method that is automatically invoked by the scripting engine when an instance of a class is created to initialize that instance.
+A **constructor** is a special method automatically invoked by the scripting engine when an instance of a class is created to initialize that instance.
 In AddyScript, a class has only one constructor since the language does not support method overloading.
 The definition of a constructor follows this special syntax: